 Talk to your doctor about the risks of using cetuximab.

-Cetuximab is used with or without radiation therapy to treat a certain type of cancer of the head and neck.
-Cetuximab is also used alone or in combination with another medication to treat a certain type of cancer of the colon (large intestine) or rectum that has spread to other parts of the body.
-Cetuximab has been shown to slow the growth of tumors in people who have cancer of the colon or rectum.
-However, it has not been shown to help people who have cancer of the colon or rectum feel better or live longer.
+Cetuximab is used with or without radiation therapy or other medications to treat a certain type of cancer of the head and neck.
+Cetuximab is also used alone or in combination with other medications to treat a certain type of cancer of the colon (large intestine) or rectum that has spread to other parts of the body.
 Cetuximab is in a class of medications called monoclonal antibodies.
 It works by slowing or stopping the growth of cancer cells.

 Cetuximab comes as a solution (liquid) to be infused (injected slowly) into a vein.
 Cetuximab is given by a doctor or nurse in a medical office or infusion center.
 It is usually given once a week.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.